 Other causes of memory loss can be:

-Although there is no treatment available to recover lost memory, the help of a speech therapist can be very useful to provide daily exercises designed to exercise memory.
+It is important to establish an accurate diagnosis and to rule out any reversible or treatable cause of memory loss.
+There are a number of treatments available which delay progression of dementia in certain patients.
 In addition, patients affected by memory loss need a lot of support from their family and friends to carry out their daily routines, especially if they need to take medication or follow a certain type of diet.